DataONEorg/rdataone/README.txt

 ------------------
 The easiest way to install the client is via the CRAN_ repository:

+..

-..  > install.packages("dataone")
+	> install.packages("dataone")

 .. _CRAN: http://cran.r-project.org

-Alternatively, you can download and install the package manually from this web site.

-After downloading the package, install it using:
+Alternatively, you can download and install the package manually from this web site above and, after downloading the package, install it using:

 ..